tableau/mobile-app-bootstrap-cordova/README.md

 *  Ionic comes with lots of built-in [UI options](http://ionicframework.com/docs/components/#header).
 The basic themes of these UI options can also be overridden using [Sass](http://ionicframework.com/docs/v2/theming/overriding-ionic-variables/) to create a customized look and feel.

 *  Ionic also comes with lots of built-in [icons](http://ionicons.com).
 To assign an icon to a tab, edit `tabs.html` and assign your own `icon-on` and `icon-off` values.
-For example: `icon-on="ion-map"` would show the Ionic map icon when that tab is selected.
+For example: `icon-on="ion-map"` would display the Ionic map icon when that tab is selected.

 *  Swap out the content in the home page by editing the HTML in `tab-home.html` and adding your assets to `www/img/`